 While GAF has fewer shingle product lines, they do have a wide variety of shingles within each product line.

 Created in 1967, the Timberline shingle is the most popular shingle type to date.
 GAF has a wide variety of Timberline shingles in this product line.
 Some of these Timberline shingles offer specific qualities like Energy Star ratings or impact resistance ratings.
-You can learn about the differences in each Timberline shingle in this post by Roofing Calculator.
+For more info on the different GAF Timberline shingles, check out this GAF guide by Roofing Calculator.

 The Timberline shingles also have a few product lines meant to offer specific color palettes based on a homeowner’s preference, including the Timberline AH (American Harvest) and the Timberline NS (Natural Shadow).

 Owens Corning, with its unforgettable Pink Panther mascot, is best known for its insulation and roofing materials.
 They trace their company origin back to the 1800s when they experimented with new insulation materials.
 In 1938, the corporation officially formed, and they entered the world of asphalt roofing in the early 1960s.

 While not quite as common or popular as GAF, they are still one of the most well-known and commonly installed shingles in the Wake County area.
 Similar to GAF, they are widely available and sold in stores at Lowe’s and Home Depot.

 Owens Corning shingles have high color variation and color undertones.
 Rather than having two different colored tabs, they instead have 3-4 different colored and shaped tabs.
 Overall, the texture and color of the shingles can look somewhat busy once spread across a full roof.

 This could be a good option if you want a colorful roof that adds texture and dimension to your home’s exterior.
 However, if you are looking for a simpler roof that isn’t too busy, it may be better to consider another brand.